Alex-Lin5/Snake-JavaFX/README.md

 More?

 ## Architecture
-This project applies Model-View-Controller, and Singleton design pattern.
+This project applies Model-View-Controller, adapter and Singleton design pattern.

 Table below concludes the process of instantiating different objects.